Natasha Dupeyrón: 2014–2015

-2016 to present
+2016–2018

 On 25 January 2016, Dupeyrón was confirmed as a cast member for Realidad aumentada, a Mexican television drama series directed by Jesus Magana, Luis Eduardo Reyes, Alejandro Iglesias and Jorge Aragon.
 The show filmed until the spring of 2016.
 The series is now called M.I.N.T., but does not yet have a release date.
 She filmed a role in the Mexican film, "La vida immoral de la pareja ideal", in San Miguel de Allende, Mexico in February 2016.
 The movie was released in Mexican cinemas on 28 October 2016.
 Dupeyrón voiced the character, "Katie", for the Latin American Spanish-language dub of the 2016 animated film, The Secret Life of Pets.

 Dupeyrón was cast in the Mexican drama film, "Plan V", which began filming in Mexico City in mid-December 2016.
 Filming was also conducted in Guadalajara.
 The movie is expected to be released in February 2018.
 In June 2017, she was cast in a series that is slated to air in 2018.
 On 21 June 2017, she received a nomination for "Revelación femenina" (Best female revolution) for her work in the movie, Treintona, soltera y fantástica, at the 59th Ariel Awards, the Mexican film industry's equivalent of the Academy Award.
 The award show was held on 11 July 2017 at the Palacio de Bellas Artes in Mexico City.
 Dupeyrón did not win.

 In late June 2017, she participated in the improvisation theatre series, "M.I.N.D."
 (Material Inédito No Degradable).
 In July 2017, Dupeyrón was cast in the Mexican adaptation of the Broadway play, Closer, by Patrick Marber.
-The play is scheduled to run for 10 weeks starting on 18 August 2017.
+The play ran for 10 weeks starting on 18 August 2017.
+In 2018, she appeared in the Netflix series, La casa de las flores, for two seasons.